CroquetMickael/specflow-emulator/docs/docs/intro.md

 ### Vitest

-Using vitest, you have to had some configuration on `vite.config.js`:
+Using vitest, you have to add some configuration on `vite.config.js`:

 ```javascript
 export default defineConfig({